Mountain and backcountry guide Shoji Matsumoto | Tours focused on safety, communication, and growth | Nagano Prefecture

 Many of the tour participants want to eventually become independent and ski in the backcountry, so in addition to providing tours, they also hold seminars using their own curriculum to teach equipment and techniques, providing a wide range of backcountry-related services

-"When hiking, smooth communication and action leads to speed and safety.
-We offer tours with groups of an appropriate number for safety, which is why we offer a relaxed and reassuring tour
+"In mountain climbing, smooth communication and coordination create speed and lead to safety.
+We propose tours with an appropriate number of people for safety, which is why you can feel at ease and relaxed," they

 A variety of service menus, from tours to seminars